ayuthmang/tick-docker-starter-kit/README.md

 # TICK-Docker-Starter-Kit

-TICK Stack on Docker Container.
+TICK stack on containers with ready to use.

 ## Folder structures